 Craving pot pie?
 Chicken Pot Pie Casserole topped with homemade bacon cheddar biscuits is a great dinner alternative to traditional pot pie when you don’t want to make a pie crust.

 Growing up, I thought I hated pot pie.
 We would eat those mini frozen pot pies in the famous red box, and although I ate the filling no problem, I always left the crust.
 Fast forward to last summer when Dad and I visited Philadelphia for the weekend and ate dinner at City Tavern.
 I had my meal picked out when the server informed us that the special was turkey pot pie with puff pastry.
 For some reason, that was enough to convince me to get the special.
 But I don’t like pot pie.
 That dinner opened the gates to a pot pie obsession.
 I lost count how many times I’ve made pot pie.
 When my parents ask what do I want for dinner when I visit, often I reply pot pie.
-This Chicken Pot Pie Casserole With Bacon Cheddar Biscuits is a modern twist on a retro classic, which is today’s #SundaySupper theme.
+This Chicken Pot Pie Casserole With Bacon Cheddar Biscuits is a modern twist on a retro classic.

 One of the main reasons I never liked pot pie was the crust.
 I have never been a fan of pie crust and opt for alternatives such as puff pastry.
 However, when I saw this biscuit-topped version in one of my magazines, I knew I had to try it.
 The original recipe made a creole-inspired filling, but I kept my traditional filling with chicken, carrots, peas, mushrooms, and potatoes then topped with the bacon cheddar biscuits.